Published on October 3, 2019 by Lauren Wade

 - What interests you about a law degree?

 - Are you interested in a particular area of law?
 If so, what have you done to demonstrate that interest?

 Avoid starting your introduction with cheesy quotes, unless it forms part of your motivation for studying law.
 Often, people find writing the introduction the hardest part, so if it helps, write it last.

 This section should comprise the majority of your personal statement for law.
 Bear in mind that admissions tutors are more interested in your academic experience (and suitability for the course), rather than your affinity for a particular musical instrument.

 Think about the following:

-How can you demonstrate your interest in law?
+- How can you demonstrate your interest in law?
 Have you completed an online course on an area of law you find interesting?
-Have you participated in any competitions like the Bar Mock Trials?
+Have you participated in any mock trials?

 Although not essential, practical experience is a good way of demonstrating your interest in law beyond the classroom.
 There are a number of ways to gain practical experience: